zeroc-ice/ice-demos/js/README.md

 https://127.0.0.1:9090/index.html, and non-secure WebSocket when you access them through http://127.0.0.1:8080/index.html.
-For demos that allow both secure and non-secure WebSocket connections, there is a `protocol` checkbox that allows you to switch betwen secure and non-secure WebSocket.
+For demos that allow both secure and non-secure WebSocket connections, there is a `protocol` checkbox that allows you to switch between secure and non-secure WebSocket.

 ##### Self-Signed Certificate